sanjayjat354339-cell/trader-sentiment-analysis/README.md

 - Focus on risk management instead of reacting emotionally to market movements.

 ## Dataset

+- `fear_greed_index.csv` is included directly in the repository.
-Dataset is included in compressed format due to GitHub file size limitations.
+- `historical_data.csv` is provided as a compressed file (`historical_data.zip`) due to GitHub size limitations.

 Steps to use:
-1. Extract the zip file
+1. Extract `historical_data.zip`
-2. Place the extracted files inside a `data/` folder
+2. Place the extracted `historical_data.csv` inside a `data/` folder
-3. Ensure it contains:
-   - fear_greed_index.csv
-   - historical_data.csv
+3. Ensure both files are available before running the notebook

 ## How to Run
 ```bash